These Heroic Actions And Noteworthy People Deserve Special Recognition

 For many years, Zach Fisher and his brothers anonymously donated amounts ranging from $10,000 to $25,000 to the families of NYPD and NYFD personnel killed in the line of duty.
 They also made donations to each of the families of the Marines killed in the Beirut bombing, and to other military families who lost loved ones in tragic circumstances.

 Zach and Elizabeth Fisher, and the Fisher Brothers, have created a lasting legacy of support for America's service men and women, most of whom have never even heard their names.
-It's time we call attention to the patriotic and humanitarian spirit that lives on, so generously continuing to support, through their foundations, America's men and women in uniform, and their families.
+It's time we call attention to the patriotic and humanitarian spirit that lives on through their foundations, so generously continuing to support America's men and women in uniform, and their families.
 Thank you and God bless you.

 In 1999, Zach Fisher became only the second person in the history of this country to be honored with the designation "Honorary Veteran of the U. S. Armed Forces," which required an Act of Congress, and signature by the President.
 The only other person ever to be so honored?
 Bob Hope.

-If you would like to support Fisher House and its sister foundations in the oustanding work they do, click on the Fisher House logo on the right side of the page, which will take you to their web site.
+If you would like to support Fisher House and its sister foundations in the outstanding work they do, click the link, which will take you to their web site.
 Please consider naming Fisher House as a beneficiary of your CFC contribution.